 - Is it mandatory for shelters to test residents and staff?
 No. Providing testing in shelters is voluntary, but having routine testing is one way to prevent the spread of COVID-19.

 - When does a shelter need a Clinical Laboratory Improvement Amendments (CLIA) Certificate of Waiver?
-For a shelter to conduct point of care tests (like the COVID-19 Abbott BinaxNOW tests or diabetic glucose checks), the shelter must apply for and receive a CLIA Certificate of Waiver.
+For a shelter to conduct point-of-care tests, the shelter must apply for and receive a CLIA Certificate of Waiver.
 Shelters may not conduct testing until the certificate of waiver has been approved.
-A shelter does not need a certificate of waiver if they collaborate with another entity willing to conduct testing at the shelter under that entity’s CLIA Certificate of Waiver or if the shelter is not conducting point of care tests.
+A shelter does not need a certificate of waiver if they collaborate with another entity willing to conduct testing at the shelter under that entity’s CLIA Certificate of Waiver or if the shelter is not conducting point-of-care tests.

 - How does a shelter apply for a CLIA Certificate of Waiver?
 To apply to receive a CLIA Certificate of Waiver, the shelter must fill out the Center for Medicare and Medicaid Services (CMS) application form CMS-116 CLIA Application and submit it to the State of Wisconsin CLIA Section at DHSDQACLIA@wi.gov.
 Once approved, CMS will assign a CLIA number and send a letter or email of confirmation to the shelter.
 For more information on CLIA certification, reference the CMS Laboratory Quick Start Guide.